lohani2280/mdanalysis/Google-Summer-Of-Code.md

 - Increase the availability of this code by helping port MDAnalysis to Python 3 and Windows.
 See (#260)[https://github.com/MDAnalysis/mdanalysis/issues/260]
 - Experiment with Dask as a backend for your Trajectory classes.
 - Help us implement a general pipeline to use multiple CPU-cores for analysis tasks (Dask, MPI)
-- Work with domain-decomposition algorithmns to improve our distance search algorithms ([cell grids](https://github.com/richardjgowers/cellgrid))
+- Work with domain-decomposition algorithmns to improve our distance search algorithms ([cell grids](https://github.com/richardjgowers/cellgrid)).
+- Implement a flexible parser for atom selections.
 - Or your idea here!
 Get in contact with us to propose an idea.